 Our events team were out and about again, with Project Manager, Cherry Dalton visiting Lisbon at the end of last year.
-Cherry gives us an insight into what Lisbon has to offer for corporates looking for a location for an overseas conference or incentive destination.
+Cherry gives us an insight to the top hidden treasures to what Lisbon has to offer for corporates looking for a location for an overseas conference or incentive destination which covers the SANA HOTELS:

 Lisbon - The city of hills, bridges and a thousand selfie sticks!